Skip to main content

 • webcaster ID - ID of corresponding webcaster instance.

-(C) This tab shows which group of meta-data information is being shown at the moment and how many groups are available.
+(D) These dot indicators show which group of meta-data information is displayed at the moment and how many groups are available.

 Visualizations